marvanessa1/ReadMe-Generator/generatedReadMe/README.md

-# README Generator
+# Team Profile Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Discription
-This application helps a user create a high-quality README.md file for their application project by answering a few questions.
+This Node.js command-line application takes responses from user about employees on a software engineering team to generate an HTML webpage that displays summaries of each person.

 # Table of Contents